tier4/driving_log_replayer/docs/use_case/ar_tag_based_localizer.en.md

 ### ArTagBasedLocalizer Availability Normal

 Information related to the monitored topic is extracted from `/diagnostics` which Component State Monitor outputs.
-If the most recent information is "OK", it is considered as pass.
+If the most recent information of "Number of Detected AR Tags" is greater than or equal to 0, it is considered as pass.

 ### ArTagBasedLocalizer Availability Error